 The termination of one or more of these government contracts, whether due to lack of funding, for convenience, for our failure to perform, or otherwise, or the occurrence of delays or product failures in connection with one or more of these contracts, could negatively impact our financial condition.
+For example, on October 2, 2012, we received notice from DoD that the program for the development of our Ebola product candidate was terminated for the convenience of the government due to funding constraints.
+We had previously received a stop-work order for the Ebola program which was in effect from August 2, 2012 through the termination on October 2, 2012.
+If the government terminates the Marburg development program or contract, our business could be materially and adversely affected.
 Furthermore, we can give no assurance that we would be able to procure new U.S. government contracts to offset the revenue lost as a result of termination of any of our existing contracts.
-Even if our contracts are not terminated and are completed, there is no assurance that we will receive future government contracts.
+Even if our Marburg contract is not terminated and is completed, there is no assurance that we will receive future government contracts.

-Even if we successfully complete development of our Ebola and Marburg product candidates, the major, if not only, potential purchaser is the U.S. government.
+Even if we successfully complete development of our Marburg product candidate, the major, if not only, potential purchaser is the U.S. government.
 The lack of a commercial market makes us reliant upon the U.S. government to determine and communicate the market for biodefense countermeasures and government purchasing is subject to evolving threat assessments and shifting political priorities, which exacerbate market uncertainties.
-Within the DoD, the warfighter has evolving requirements specifically related to route of administration and time to treat.
-Until future studies are completed, it is unclear whether our drug candidates will successfully meet these requirements.
-If they do not, DoD may choose to terminate the contract.
-With respect to the civilian sector, Ebola and Marburg viruses are among the top chemical, biological, radiological, and nuclear threats to national security, yet DHHS has not defined the civilian requirement, making the broader demand for our drug candidates uncertain.
+Within the DoD, the war fighter has evolving requirements specifically related to route of administration and time to treat.
+Until future studies are completed, it is unclear whether our drug candidate will successfully meet these requirements.
+If it does not, DoD may choose to terminate the contract.
+With respect to the civilian sector, Marburg virus is among the top chemical, biological, radiological and nuclear threats to national security, yet DHHS has not defined the civilian requirement, making the broader demand for our drug candidate uncertain.